-There is a significant cost to this development, with the wetland system.
+There is a significant cost to the development of the wetland system.
 However, the cultural and functional drivers for this, and the fact that it is a fully self-contained system and hence enables stormwater development contributions to be targeted to development of the wetland system, makes this a preferred approach.